michaelhasey/3D-Building-Segmentation/README.md

 #### 1. Download 3D Urban Model (.3dm)

 Many cities and regions provide open-source 3d urban models available online and for download.
-In this experiment, we used the 2016 [LOD2 Montreal City 3D Model](https://donnees.montreal.ca/ville-de-montreal/batiment-3d-2016-maquette-citygml-lod2-avec-textures2)[4] in [.3dm format](https://fileinfo.com/extension/3dm) as shown below.
+In this experiment, we used the 2016 [LOD2 Montreal City 3D Model](https://donnees.montreal.ca/ville-de-montreal/batiment-3d-2016-maquette-citygml-lod2-avec-textures2)[4] in [*.3dm* format](https://fileinfo.com/extension/3dm) as shown below.
 The Montreal urban model is broken down into 65 tiles containing approx. 50,000 individual buildings total.
-Though other file formats can be used, our custom grasshopper tool in stage 1 was specifically designed to convert .3dm files into .obj file format.
-However, many city models are already availble in .obj format, thus potentially simplifying the building-extraction method.
-Some urban models already in .obj format include [Berlin](https://www.businesslocationcenter.de/en/economic-atlas/download-portal/), [Amsterdam](https://3d.bk.tudelft.nl/opendata/3dfier/), and [Helsinki](https://hri.fi/data/en_GB/dataset/helsingin-3d-kaupunkimalli).
+Though other file formats can be used, our custom grasshopper tool in stage 1 was specifically designed to convert *.3dm* files into *.obj* file format.
+However, many city models are already availble in *.obj* format, thus potentially simplifying the building-extraction method.
+Some urban models already in *.obj* format include [Berlin](https://www.businesslocationcenter.de/en/economic-atlas/download-portal/), [Amsterdam](https://3d.bk.tudelft.nl/opendata/3dfier/), and [Helsinki](https://hri.fi/data/en_GB/dataset/helsingin-3d-kaupunkimalli).

 ![seg](https://images.squarespace-cdn.com/content/v1/557f412fe4b045a546d01308/1630081996228-GSJK35QFH59M1KEROTF0/montreal_city_model.jpg?format=2500w)
 Coverage map showing extent of montreal urban model (left) and example of a single urban tile representing the city downtown core (right).

 #### 2. Extract Individual Buildings

-A custom parametric [grasshopper](https://www.rhino3d.com/6/new/grasshopper/) script was developed within the 3d modeling software [Rhino3d](https://www.rhino3d.com/) in order to automatically load each of the 65 .3dm city tiles, extract and close each building mesh seperately, and export as an .obj file on a per-building basis.
+A custom parametric [grasshopper](https://www.rhino3d.com/6/new/grasshopper/) script was developed within the 3d modeling software [Rhino3d](https://www.rhino3d.com/) in order to automatically load each of the 65 *.3dm* city tiles, extract and close each building mesh seperately, and export as an *.obj* file on a per-building basis.
 In order to ensure clean extractions and consistency, non-building artefacts, incomplete buildings, and buildings that contained multiple masses were automatically discarded.

 ![](readme_images/grasshopper.gif)

-An example of the grasshopper script quickly extracting and exporting individual buildings from the original .3md Montreal 3d data tile.
+An example of the grasshopper script quickly extracting and exporting individual buildings from the original *.3dm* Montreal 3d data tile.

 ### Stage 2: Dataset Pre-Processing & Creation